 Dissemination of Information

-The presence of the Student

-Health Center and its functions

-is published through booklets,

-is published through booklets, bookmarkers, campus newspaper, student calendar, and marquees.
+The presence of the Student Health Center and its functions is published through booklets, bookmarkers, campus newspaper, student calendar, and marquees.

 Emergency Disaster Plan

 The Student Health Center is designated to act as first aid station.
 The disaster plan is actually the responsibility of the college administration since it involves total college staff, management, faculty, and facilities in the event of fire, earthquake, nuclear fallout, mudslides, or whatever.